joelwilliamson/life/README.md

-life
+Life
 ====

-The Game of Life
+The game of life